Lynden A. ArcherDavid Croll Director, Cornell Energy Systems Institute

 Professor Barthelmie's research is focused on wind energy resources and wind turbine wakes within and downwind of large wind farms both on- and offshore.
 In Denmark, she ran the offshore wind energy network and she was involved in the development of many offshore wind farms.
 In the US, her focus has been wind energy resources and impacts of wakes and their interaction with the boundary-layer within large wind farms.

-Bitar's current research interests include stochastic control and game theory with applications to power and transportation systems, operation and economics of modern power systems, with an emphasis on the design of markets and optimization, methods to manage uncertainty in renewable and distributed energy resources.
+Professor Bitar's research is currently focused on the design and analysis of robust and stochastic optimization algorithms, focusing primarily on problems that entail sequential decision-making in uncertain and adversarial environments.
+He is particularly interested in applications spanning electric power and transportation systems, with an emphasis on the design of market mechanisms and optimization methods to manage uncertainty in renewable and distributed energy resources.

 Brock is also working to developing the next generation of x-ray sources.
 LINAC based x-ray sources such as (pulsed) X-ray Free Electron Lasers (XFELs) and (cw) Energy Recovery LINACs (ERLs) will create diffraction limited and degenerate x-ray beams that will enable coherent and time-resolved techniques previously only possible with optical lasers.
 Our long term goal is to generate, manipulate, and utilize coherent x-ray beams for atomic-scale structural measurements on the relevant fundamental time-scales.